 Philippe is a surfer and Larry makes a comparison between surfing and wine.
 When your on the board, every wave is different – just like every vineyard and wine is different.
 The wave changes as it rolls onto shore and crests and so does wine as it matures, peaks and then begins its decline.
 It is up to the surfer to ride each unique wave into shore as it is up to the winemaker to craft a wine based on each unique vineyard.

-Neither the Tsai’s or Mike Moone are looking to turn this into a large winery – Mike and MaryAnn already have experience with much bigger productions.
-Less than 200 cases was released in their first vintage (2006); they have grown every year since – today they make under 2000 cases.
-Their wine is starting to be prized by collectors locally as well as overseas and most of the wine is distributed via a mailing list.
+Neither the Tsai’s are looking to turn this into a large winery – Mike and MaryAnn already have experience with much bigger productions.
+Less than 200 cases was released from their first vintage (2003); they have grown every year since – today they make just under 4000 cases.
+The wines are prized by collectors locally as well as overseas; most of the wine is distributed via a mailing list.
 Locally you can find the wine at select restaurants including Morimoto, La Toque, and Ad hoc.

 Tastings have been hosted at several places over the years – including at Luna Vineyards (where we first met up with Larry and MaryAnne) and at Caldwell Vineyards – based on where the wines were made or connections the owners had to specific wineries.
 Today tastings are hosted in one of the tasting rooms at Brasswood Winery (about 5-7 minutes driving north of the town of St. Helena) where the Moone-Tsai wines are made.
 Brasswood is not only a production winery (home to a number of very premium wine brands) but also a community with a restaurant, deli, art gallery and several of their own tasting rooms to showcase the Brasswood Wines.

 Moone-Tsai offers several tasting experiences including current releases paired with various artisan cheeses and another tasting paired with a three-course lunch.
 Visits are for serious wine enthusiasts and are by appointment only.